 Your Cool Impossible…Continue

 Added by Eric Orton on February 13, 2018 at 9:00am — No Comments

 When I start working with a new athlete, I analyze how balanced they are between their speed and endurance.

 If your legs remain too bent throughout the running gait, you are prone to stressing your quads too much and 'turning off' or not using crucial…Continue

 There is this misconception out there that if you want to pursue your dreams and cool impossibles, you have to know exactly what you’re doing.
 Just look around at all those other, more successful people out there.
-They move through life with a crisp smile and no body fat, and you ask them, “how’s it going”,…Continue
+They move through life with a crisp smile and no body fat, and you ask them, “how’s it going”, they…Continue